tontonsb/blog/src/posts/karatsuba.md

 numbers in the `z1` calculation which would've required 16 instead of 9 multiplications, bringing the total 34.

-Thus, even with these simplifications taken away, we can observe a slight edge as the classic digit-by-digit multiplication would've required to do 36 multiplications.
+But even with these simplifications taken away, we still have a slight edge as the classic digit-by-digit multiplication would've required to do 36 multiplications.

-You can try out the same visualization with different numbers [here](/karatsuba).
+You can try out the same visualization with different (larger!) numbers [here](/karatsuba).

 ## Other algos

 The classic digit-by-digit algorithm requires <Katex math="n^2" />
 multiplications.
-And some additions as well, but it be estimated to run in <Katex math={equations.O_n2} />.
+And some additions as well, but it can be estimated to run in <Katex math={equations.O_n2} />.

 The number of operations (time complexity) of Karatsuba's algorithm can be